SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/debugging/development-mode.md

 SortOrder: 40
 ---

-CRMScript modules are scripts imported into other scripts files by using the #included directive.
+CRMScript modules are scripts imported into other scripts files by using the `#included` directive.

 Historically, you couldn't run CRMScript modules.
-Now, script writers can use environment variables to invoke and debug module scripts:
+Now, scriptwriters **can use environment variables** to invoke and debug module scripts:

 * developmentMode
 * includeId